-The Tan House Singers are an enthusiastic band of amateur musicians who took their name from the house in Blaisdon where the first rehearsals were held in 1983, home of Patricia Manners, their founder and accompanist.
+The Tan House Singers are an enthusiastic band of amateur musicians who took their name from the house in Blaisdon where the first rehearsals were held in 1983.
 Over the years the choir has grown in stature and reputation, and has performed widely in Gloucestershire, elsewhere in England and in Europe.

 The choir puts on at least two major concerts each year and supports local and international charities.